elven-js/elvenjs-website/src/docs/getting-started.md

 ## Summary

 Okay, so you know what Elven.js is and how to start using it.
+You are now ready to look at the [SDK reference](/docs/sdk-reference.html) and ready to use [recipes](/docs/recipes.html).

-You have a lot of links to the demo applications on the homepage, so the best would be to check the code of each one.
-Then you will be ready to take a look at the [SDK reference](/docs/sdk-reference.html) and ready to use [recipes](/docs/recipes.html).
+Also, there are a lot of links to the demo applications on the homepage, so you could also check the code of each one.